MohawkTSDB/MohawkTSDB.github.io/README.md

 | sqlite            | Local File        | No data loss on network outages             | Persistence data, W/O external data base |
 | mongo             | Mongo DB          | High availabilty, High volume storage       | Long term H.A. storage                   |

-A template plugin named [example](/storage/example) is also available.

 ## Benchmarks

 ##### Description: 1000 writes + 1000 reads ( [benchmark.py](/benchmark/benchmark.py) ) less is better.

 Benchmark results depend on system resources, current work load and network.
-For more information on tests and run environments, see the [benchmark](/benchmark) directory.

 ##### Mohawk with different Plugins running on a desktop machine.